Post

 Suspension

-• Description/Symptoms: Knocking or clunking noise from the front suspension, uneven tire wear.
+• Description/Symptoms: Knocking or clunking noises from the suspension, uneven tire wear, and loose steering.

 • Recalls: None Found

-• Description/Symptoms: Squeaking or rattling from the rear suspension, handling issues.
+• Description/Symptoms: Squeaking or creaking noises from the suspension, poor handling, and uneven tire wear.

 • Recalls: None Found